maxchang3/io-runner/README.md

 }
 ```

-Also, configure in `io-runner.launchInterpreter` with the interpreter command matching the type field:
+Also, You need to configure in `io-runner.launchInterpreter` with the interpreter command matching the type field:

 ```jsonc
 "io-runner.launchInterpreter": {